Hands-on Quantum Programming Labs for EECS Students: Hands-on Quantum Programming Labs

 \section{Hands-on Quantum Programming Labs}

 The seven dedicated hands-on labs were conducted in our Linux cluster lab.
-Each workstation has installed the software packages and libraries, such as Python3, qiskit, jupyter, etc. Note that the Jupyter Notebook \cite{Jupyter} is an interactive computing environment and its cell-based approach makes it easy to organize code and text, run code interactively, and create documents that combine executable code, visualizations, and explanations.
+Each workstation has pre-installed the software packages and libraries, such as Python 3, Qiskit, and Jupyter, into a virtual environment.
+The installation commands can be found in the Appendices.
+Note that the Jupyter Notebook \cite{Jupyter} is an interactive computing environment and its cell-based approach makes it easy to organize code and text, run code interactively, and create documents that combine executable code, visualizations, and explanations.

 In the lab, students need to follow the procedure stated in the handout step by step to implement the programs, record, and explain the results in their lab reports.
 This section gives a brief description of each lab and its objectives.
 Some interesting experiments which are important for students to practice are also presented below.
 Interested instructors can find the full handouts in the Appendices.